Piston Cup Winners: All the Champions from Cars

 Tribute to the triple champion

-Decorative Metal Cars Plaque - Fabulous Hudson Hornet
+Decorative Metal Plate Cars - Fabulous Hudson Hornet

-The "Fabulous Hudson Hornet" decorative plaque: the emblem of Doc Hudson, a legend with three Piston Cups, on your wall.
+The "Fabulous Hudson Hornet" decorative plate: the emblem of Doc Hudson, a legend with three Piston Cups, on your wall.

 Lightning McQueen: The new generation's champion

 Be careful of a common misconception: Lightning McQueen does not win the title in his rookie season in 2006 — he is only the "moral" winner.
-It is from 2007 onwards that he dominates season after season.
-Sources differ on his exact total, but Pixar attributes him around five titles by the time of Cars 3 (some fan lists suggest more, without official confirmation).
+It is from 2007 onwards that he establishes himself season after season.
+Sources differ on his exact total, but Pixar attributes around five titles to him by the time of Cars 3 (some fan lists suggest more, without official confirmation).

 Chick Hicks: One title… and a lot of shame

-The eternal runner-up Chick Hicks only has one title, that of 2006 — obtained in the worst possible way.
-Tired of always finishing behind The King, he deliberately sent him into the wall during the tie-breaker race to claim the Cup.
-Officially a champion, he was booed as a cheat, while McQueen earned the public's respect.
+The eternal second Chick Hicks has only one title, that of 2006 — obtained in the worst possible way.
+Tired of always finishing behind The King, he deliberately sends him crashing during the tie-breaker race to seize the Cup.
+Officially a champion, he is booed as a cheater, while McQueen earns the respect of the public.

-The competition is tough.
-The Next-Gen car Jackson Storm crushed the 2016 season and eclipsed McQueen (although his formal crowning remains unclear according to sources).
-In Cars 3, it is finally Cruz Ramirez who creates a sensation: she wins the Florida 500 — a race, not a championship title — by taking over McQueen's wheel and number 95 mid-race.
-She later joins Dinoco under number 51, in tribute to Doc.
+The next generation is tough.
+The Next-Gen car Jackson Storm dominates the 2016 season and overshadows McQueen (even if his formal coronation remains vague according to sources).
+In Cars 3, it is ultimately Cruz Ramirez who creates a sensation: she wins the Florida 500 — a race, not a championship title — by taking over McQueen's wheel and No. 95 mid-race.
+She will then join Dinoco under No. 51, in homage to Doc.
 This entire generational shift is at the heart of Cars 3.

 The mythical trophy

-🏁 In the colors of champions: find the movie cars in our Cars collection.
+🏁 In the colors of champions: find the cars from the film in our Cars collection.

 Summary table